spicydonkey/cellml-ga/devlog.md

 ### ip3model test with many assessment points: ip3model-1-many.xml
 More assessment points will be provided, not necessarily at constant intervals, such that the ip3 curve can be better interpolated.

+Total of 22 points have been selected from range 0-9395s.

+Limit for parameters have been significantly narrowed, also.